-3.5 Results of potency test:
+3.4 Results of potency test:

-The post vaccination antibody response showed detectable HI antibody titers by 1^{st} week post vaccination (WPV).
-The mean HI antibody titers of the tested inactivated ND vaccines used for vaccination of chicken were explained in (Tables 3&4) and (Figures 1&2).
+The post vaccination antibody response showed detectable HI antibody titers by 1st week post vaccination (WPV).
+The mean HI antibody titers of the tested inactivated ND vaccines used for vaccination of chicken were explained in (Tables 2 & 3).

-It was observed from that the mean HI antibody titer increased from 0 at pre-vaccination time to (7.3 log2) and (7.8 log2) at 3rd weeks post vaccination (WPV) and was still increasing till 9th WPV (10.2 log2) and (10.4 log2) for NDVF and NDVEI vaccines, respectively when using (NDV/Ch/Giza2014) Ag (Table 3).
-While the mean Ab titers of chicken vaccinated with NDVI vaccine increased gradually from (3.5 log2) at 1st WPV to reach (10.3 log2) at 9th WPV when using the same Ag.
+It was observed from (Table 2) that in case of locally prepared ND inactivated vaccine, the mean HI antibody titre increased from 0 at pre-vaccination time to (3.6 log2) at 1st weeks post vaccination (WPV) and was increasing to 9th WPV (10.4 log2) when using (NDV/Ch/Giza2014) Ag.
+While the mean Ab titer of chicken vaccinated with inactivated imported ND vaccine increased gradually from (3.5 log2) at 1st WPV to reach (10.3 log2) at 9th WPV when using the same Ag.